the-shubhamjaiswal/the-shubhamjaiswal.github.io/README.md

 I work on Lithium-ion batteies.
 I have been designing battery management system hardware.
 Recently, I have shifted my attention to -
 1. Cell modelling
-2. Developing algorithms for battery management
+2. Algorithms for battery management

 Apart from working on batteries, I like to spend my time in <a href= "/travel">travelling</a>, listening/reading books and cooking.
 <br> <br>